ademanuele/VSMac-CodeCoverage/README.md

 ## Planned TODOs

 - Filter irrelevant assemblies from Coverage
-- Refresh test projects and results when changing solutions
+- Refresh test projects dropdown and results when changing solutions
+- Remove the need for a test command
-- Store a different test command per project/solution
+	- Or at least, store a different test command per project/solution
 - Gather coverage keyboard shortcut
 - Make line marker background and text colors configurable
 - Add coverage graphs